Narnaund

-Narnaund is an emerging city on Hansi–Chandigarh highway, a municipal committee and Narnaund (Vidhan Sabha constituency), in Hisar district in the Indian state of Haryana.
+Narnaund is an emerging city on Hansi–Chandigarh highway, a municipal committee and Narnaund (Vidhan Sabha constituency), in Hansi district in the Indian state of Haryana.
 The city Hansi is approximately 22 km away and another city Jind is 25 km.
 Narnaund is famous for its 'Main Bazar' as people from adjacent villages used to go there for purchases.
 The market has now developed to outer regions of the city also.
 Narnaund has famous Devraj-Mandir where people flock in large numbers on Ekadashi.

 Geography

 The important villages surrounding Narnaund are Bhaini Amir Pur Moth Rangran, Moth Karnail Sahib, Garhi Azima, Majra, Madha, Lohari Ragho, Rajthal, Khanda Kheri, Baas and Petwar.

 Politics

 For many years, this constituency has been seen as an anti-Congress seat.

 In 2019 Assembly Elections, Ramkumar Gautam of JJP won the 2014 Haryana Legislative Assembly Elections by defeating Captan Abhimanyu of BJP over 12000+ votes.

 In 2014 Assembly Elections, cabinet minister Captain Abhimanyu of BJP won the 2019 Haryana Legislative Assembly election over Raj Singh Mor of INLD and independent candidate Ram Kumar Gautam.

 Narnaund falls under Hisar Lok Sabha constituency.
 In 2014 Lok Sabha elections, Dushyant Chautala became MP for this seat.